Jerry Moffatt: Bouldering

-In 1996, Moffatt and climbing partner Ben Moon, featured in a film by Simon Tucker called The Real Thing, which is considered an important early film in the bouldering film genre, and featured the novel training techniques they were using (i.e. campus board-type installations) that are now mainstream.
+In 1996, Moffatt and climbing partner Ben Moon featured in Simon Tucker's film The Real Thing, an important early installment in the bouldering film genre.
+Notably, the film showcased Moffatt and Moon's novel training techniques (i.e. campus board-type installations), which have sense become mainstream.
 The pair would feature in other bouldering films, including Stick It (2001), and Stone Love (2001).

 Free soloing

 Moffatt is also known for his free soloing of challenging British traditional climbing routes, telling The Guardian in 2011, "You have to have an insane confidence in your own ability to go soloing".
 In 1983, Moffatt was particularly active in pushing his limits, soloing Scarab (E6 6b) at Stoney Middleton, Right Wall (E5 6a) at Dinas Cromlech, and days before he climbed Master's Wall at Clogwyn Du'r Arddu, free soloing the neighboring Great Wall (E4 6a), The Boldest (E4 5c), and Curving Arete (E4 5c).
 However, the death of his friend Neil Molnar, who died soloing that year, saw Moffatt scale back his soloing.